Xeno828/webdriverIO-cucumber/README.md

   Note: While installing through sudo command - you need to provide System admin password.
 On windows don't use `sudo`

-### Run Some Sample Tests
+### Run Tests

 To execute the entire test suite in local development, you can use any one of the options mentioned below

 Option 1: `npm run test`

 Option 2: `grunt webdriver:test`.
-This executes all features in the [`./test/features/*.feature`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
+This executes all features in the [`./test/features/*.feature`]  directory with a Spec reporter by default and references the `conf.js` file.
 Refer to the ./test/config of cucumber-bdd

 To execute tests on mobile device use : `npm run test-mobile`